Tallow National School

 GAA

 Every day you’ll find our GAA pitch packed with boys and girls practicing their skills and training.
 Lunchtime training is from 3rd to 6th class in preparation for the GAA school’s competitions.
-We also run lunchtime blitz’s and training for 1st and 2nd class.
+We also run lunchtime blitzes and training for 1st and 2nd class.
 Members of our ASF committee also help with the organisation, management and refereeing the games.
-This year in 2023 our Girls Camogie team are the Western champions.
+This year in 2025 our Girls’ football team are the Western and County champions.

 ACTIVE WALK WAY